apache/spark/IMAGES.rst

 * checks if the environment is ready to test (including database and all integrations).
 It waits until all the components are ready to work

-* installs older version of Airflow (if older version of Airflow is requested to be installed via ``INSTALL_AIRFLOW_VERSION`` variable.
+* removes and re-installs another version of Airflow (if another version of Airflow is requested to be reinstalled via ``USE_AIRFLOW_PYPI_VERSION`` variable.

 * Sets up Kerberos if Kerberos integration is enabled (generates and configures Kerberos token)